 Although most graduate students live in off-campus rental housing, there are a few university options near campus.
-It is best to apply early; applications for Fall 2013 housing are already available.
+It is best to apply early; applications for Summer 2014 are now available.
 To apply online (Calnet ID required) or download a paper application, click here.

 PLEASE NOTE - Lease terms vary for each building, and some university buildings are available only for year-round rentals.
 If you are considering the professional track of our LL.M. degree, which takes place over two summers, read carefully to ensure that your preferred housing is available to you during the summer.

 12-month lease required (sublets not permitted).
 The Manville Apartments are reserved for law and graduate students (priority is given to law students).
 Manville, with its unique, award-winning architecture, is located just three blocks from the central campus at the corner of Shattuck Avenue and Channing Way.
 This location features a popular coffee cafe right downstairs, restaurants, a large video store, a bookstore, and a copy and desktop publishing shop across the street.
 Just down the block, in downtown Berkeley, are more restaurants, movie theaters and shops.